-In the spring of 2014, President Dave Wolk established the President’s Council on Inclusive Excellence, comprised of faculty, staff, students and administrators, to lead the process of ensuring that our community promotes inclusiveness in every aspect of college life.
+In the spring of 2014, the President’s Council on Inclusive Excellence was established, comprised of faculty, staff, students, and administrators, to lead the process of ensuring that our community promotes inclusiveness in every aspect of college life.

-The President’s Council on Inclusive Excellence works closely with President Dave Wolk and the cabinet to foster and direct progress toward institution-wide inclusiveness.
+The President’s Council on Inclusive Excellence works closely with the University President and the cabinet to foster and direct progress toward institution-wide inclusiveness.

 The primary charge of the Council is to review campus climate, recruitment and retention practices, curriculum, and community outreach efforts in order to recommend initiatives, policies, and procedures that will enable Castleton to achieve and sustain inclusive excellence.